CelesteHD/YouthxHacks/README.md

 We are targetting 3 issues regarding food security.
 Firstly, manual pollination.
 Secondly, algae bloom which promotes the growth of phytoplankton.

-Edit: OUR IDEA WON TOP 5 IN YOUTHXHACKS 2023!!!
+Edit: OUR IDEA WON TOP 5 IN YOUTHXHACKS 2023!!! original owner of all source codes; done and written by celeste chan. no copywrite please.